 - 1. Table of Contents; - 2.
-Description of populations who are eligible for the MississippiCAN Program, including information about which populations have the option to disenroll and which may not disenroll as well as a description of populations that are excluded from program participation;

-- 3. Terms and conditions under which Member eligibility and coverage for Medicaid and the MississippiCAN Program may be terminated; - 4.
+Description of populations who are eligible for the MississippiCAN Program, including information about which populations have the option to disenroll and which may not disenroll as well as a description of populations that are excluded from program participation; - 3.
+Terms and conditions under which Member eligibility and coverage for Medicaid and the MississippiCAN Program may be terminated; - 4.
 Procedures to be followed if Member wishes to change Contractors; - 5.
 PCP roles and responsibilities in serving as a Medical Home in directing care; - 6.
 Information about choosing and changing PCPs; - 7.
 Making appointments and accessing care: - a.
 Appointment-making procedures and appointment access standards; - b.
 A description of how to access all services including specialty care and authorization requirements; - c.
-Any restrictions on the Member's freedom of choice among network Providers; - d.
-The extent to which, and how, Members may obtain benefits, including information about receiving care from Non-Contracted Providers; and - e.
-Information about family planning services, including explanation that there are no restrictions on the choice of Provider from whom the Member may receive family planning services and supplies;
+Any restrictions on the Member's freedom of choice among network Providers: